Optimism Test

 Self-Compassion Test

-1. They tend to believe that good things will happen in the future
+1. Believe that good things will happen in the future

-3. They focus on finding solutions and taking action on problems
+3. Focus on finding solutions and taking action on problems

-4. They have a strong belief in themselves and their abilities
+4. Strongly belief in themselves and their abilities

 Read More About Optimism Here